ronaldbradford/aws-tutorial/rds/create-aurora-snapshot.md

 # Teardown

-RDS Snaphots have a cost for storage.
+RDS Snaphots have a cost for the storage of your data.
 It is unclear if the AWS Free tier offers any snapshots at no cost.
+For these example tutorials it is a good practice to cleanup your tested snapshot.

     aws rds delete-db-cluster-snapshot --db-cluster-snapshot-identifier ${SNAPSHOT_ID}

-#References
+# Errors

+ An error occurred (SnapshotQuotaExceeded) when calling operation: Cannot create more than 100 manual snapshots

+Errors never happen when you would like them to.
+For example, when trying to <a hef="https://the.error.expert/amazon-web-services/awscli/rds/delete-db-cluster/rds-snapquotaexceeded-deletedbcluster-manual-snapshots.html">Delete a Cluster</a>.

+# References

 ## awscli
 - https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-cluster-snapshot.html